gilversetv/SpursHub/README.md

+# SpursHub
+The Sports Hub app for DeskThing, now with the San Antonio Spurs!
+## Original Readme below

 # DeskThing-SportsHub

 The Sports Hub app for DeskThing delivers instant, at-a-glance access to live sports updates, keeping you informed in real time.